RinChanNOWWW/ruborute/README.md

 # ruborute

 **Are you 暴龍天 ?**.
-The ruborute is a interactive command-line tool to get asphyxia@sdvx gaming data.
+The ruborute is an interactive command-line tool to get asphyxia@sdvx gaming data.

 asphyxia-core/plugins: https://github.com/asphyxia-core/plugins